curtmorgan3/dnd/README.md

 She can **create** a character that is stored in and retrieved from a database.

-A user can use the app as a character tracker, with automated services for in game calculations and random number generation
+A user can use the app as a character tracker, with automated services for in game calculations and random number generation.

 He can **edit** a character, which will update the database.